Spanish government wants partial Madrid city lockdown, local authorities differ | Health

 Spanish government wants partial Madrid city lockdown, local authorities differ

-The Madrid region authorities have ordered a lockdown in 45 areas, mainly the poorest ones, where the contagion rate is above 1000 cases per 100,000 people.
-But in an apparent clash between the national government and regional authorities, Minister Illa announced his recommendations at a news conference at the same time as Madrid announced much softer measures which only cover some areas of the region.
+In a clash between the national government and regional authorities, Minister Illa announced his recommendations at a news conference at the same time as Madrid unveiled much softer measures which only cover some areas of the region.
+The Madrid regional authorities extended a partial lockdown in 45 health areas, mainly low income with high density rates, where the contagion rate is above 1,000 cases per 100,000 people.
+The measures affect one million of the 6.7 million Madrid region residents.

+Illa said that the Madrid regional authorities had the sole power to make this decision.
+But he publicly criticized the "shortcuts" being taken by the regional government and said they would not be enough to control the pandemic.
+Spain's regions control education and health care.

 - READ MORE ON: